shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

 ## Provision multiple instances on multiple subnets using terraform
 Suppose, we are in a situation where we have 3 public subnets and 2 private subnets.
-And on top of that, we have to provision 3 EC2 instances on each public subnets and 2 EC2 instances on each private subnets.
+And on top of that, we have to provision 3 EC2 instances on each public subnet and 2 EC2 instances on each private subnet.

 ### See the following charts for a better understanding: